Spheniscine/shash/README.md

 The SHash struct consists of two variables.
 The first variable (`self.0`) is the 64-bit **state**.
 The second variable (`self.1`) is a 128-bit **dither**.

 The purpose of the dither is actually apparent from the *last* line of this code - this is actually a [Lehmer64](https://lemire.me/blog/2019/03/19/the-fastest-conventional-random-number-generator-that-can-pass-big-crush/) RNG.
-Additionally it is never affected by the input
+Additionally, it is never affected by the input.

 The first line adds the high-half of the dither (the output of the RNG) to the input bits.
 By combining this psuedorandom string with the input *before* any transformations are applied, we avoid the seed-independent collision flaw in MurmurHash, or at least hopefully make them much harder to find.